Cuba

 Background

-Cuba is experiencing its worst economic crisis since the 1990s, and populations already experiencing extreme hardships are the hardest hit.
+Cuba, the largest country in the Caribbean, is facing its worst economic crisis since the 1990s, and populations already experiencing extreme hardships are the hardest hit.

 The Republic of Cuba, the largest country in the Caribbean, developed as a socialist country in the wake of the revolution in 1959.
 After the fall of the Soviet Union in the early 1990s, the country, whose economy had been strongly dependent on the USSR, entered a long period of economic difficulty that gradually resulted in a diversification of the national economy.